Industry Expertise

 The SaaS market reached $195 billion in 2023 and continues to expand, but the competitive dynamics have become brutal.
 Buyers are flooded with nearly identical messaging about AI integrations, workflow automation, and ROI dashboards.
 In this environment, the executives who shape the conversation — who have a published point of view on product-led growth versus sales-led motion, on the true cost of churn versus expansion revenue, on why net revenue retention is the only metric that actually predicts company health — are the ones who get the first meeting, the partnership call, and the term sheet.

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 91% of B2B decision-makers say thought leadership uncovers unrecognized business needs, and 95% say it makes them more receptive to outreach from a company's sales team.
-For SaaS executives, this translates directly: a well-placed article in Forbes or Harvard Business Review on the AI feature differentiation problem gets read by the CTO at your target enterprise account before your AE ever gets a response to their outreach.
-The same study found that 71% of decision-makers say thought leadership content is more effective at demonstrating value than traditional product marketing — a significant gap that published SaaS leaders exploit systematically.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 81% of hidden decision-makers say thought leadership helps them understand previously unrecognized challenges or opportunities, and 95% say it makes them more receptive to outreach from a company's sales team.
+For SaaS executives, this translates directly: a well-placed article on the AI feature differentiation problem can reach the CTO at a target enterprise account before an AE gets a response to their outreach.
+The same study found that 71% of hidden decision-makers say thought leadership content is more effective at demonstrating a vendor's potential value than traditional product marketing — a gap that published SaaS leaders can use to their advantage.

-LinkedIn now has 1.2 billion members with 65 million decision-makers active on the platform, driving 80% of B2B social media leads.
-Meanwhile, 40% of B2B buyers now start vendor research with AI tools like ChatGPT (6sense, 2025), and 58.5% of US Google searches end without a click (SparkToro/Datos, 2024).
+LinkedIn now has more than 1.3 billion members (around 310 million monthly active), and the platform remains a major driver of B2B social media leads.
+Meanwhile, a large majority of B2B buyers now use AI tools like ChatGPT to synthesize their needs and validate vendor shortlists (6sense, 2025), and roughly two-thirds of US Google searches end without a click (SparkToro, 2026).
 Gartner projects that traditional search traffic will drop 25% by 2026.
-For SaaS executives, this means the battlefield for mindshare has shifted: buyers are asking AI engines which vendors are worth talking to, and AI citations favor executives with published track records in authoritative outlets — not whoever has the best SEO-optimized product page.
+For SaaS executives, this means the battlefield for mindshare has shifted: buyers increasingly ask AI engines which vendors are worth talking to, and AI citations tend to favor executives with published track records in authoritative outlets — not whoever has the best SEO-optimized product page.

 Winning the Product-Led vs. Sales-Led Debate